aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Manipulating the Idempotent Response

-You can set up a `response_hook` in the `IdempotentConfig` class to access the returned data when an operation is idempotent.
+You can set up a `response_hook` in the `IdempotentConfig` class to manipulate the returned data when an operation is idempotent.
 The hook function will be called with the current deserialized response object and the Idempotency record.

 === "Using an Idempotent Response Hook"